Salento, a vibrant town in the heart of Colombia’s coffee region

 8 unmissable things to do in Salento

 One of the main things to do in Salento that does a little too well to attract tourists to this area is the coffee farms (fincas).
 There are many fincas offering tours; we have so far visited three: Finca Momota, Finca Las Acacias and Finca El Ocaso.
-Here are our reviews of the three Salento coffee tours:
+To see which one is best suited for you to visit given your time, budget and interests, check out our deep-dive into each of the three Salento coffee tours.